fbpx

 Parole supervision costs less than incarceration

-According to a 2015 spokesperson from the Illinois Department of Corrections, it costs Illinois roughly $22,000 to house an inmate for one year, compared to the $2,000 it costs annually to place that person on parole.
+According to a 2015 spokesperson from the Illinois Department of Corrections, it costs Illinois roughly $22,000 to house an incarcerated person for one year, compared to the $2,000 it costs annually to place that person on parole.
 This lines up with national data from a Pew study that put the cost of placing a person behind bars for a single day is on par with 10 days of parole supervision.

-Among the 33 states that offer parole, there is wide variation in how parole systems operate.
 States differ in how they define parole eligibility, and how they address re-hearings following a decision by the board to deny parole.
 Still, a number of trends are evident:

 • Many states with parole restrict eligibility in cases of repeat serious offenses.